Publishing Key Stage 2 and Key Stage 4 Results for Lonsdale School

 School Assessment Reporting

 The Lonsdale Assessment Report looks at progress and achievement of learners in academic core areas as well as non-academic areas and against whole-school performance targets.
 We use ouNew Horizons Assessment to assess, track and describe progress in all areas of learning.
 The report summarises the key findings from the data analysis for the previous academic year for various school cohorts (key-stage groups, gender groups, Pupil Premium cohort and others), anonymised results obtained in exams and accredited courses as well as achievement and progress linked to attendance and the correlation between the access to an extended curriculum in REP to the overall performance of learners.

 Reporting on the Use of Government Funding

 “Leaders make effective use of additional government funding to strengthen pupils’ academic, personal and social development.”Ofsted 2016

 The government provide school with additional funding to remove barriers to learning for pupils and promote learning and best outcomes for all pupils.
 The link documents on this page show how Lonsdale uses funding such as Pupil Premium, Yr 7 Catch-Up and Primary PE and Sports Premium Funding.

 Special Educational Needs (SEN) and Disability Information

-School must publish an SEN information report on our school’s policy for pupils with SEN. Our SEND Policy and Working Practice document is updated annually and can be found under the About Us/Policies tab.
+School must publish an SEN information report on our school's SEND Policy.
+Our SEND Policy and Working Practice document is updated annually and can be found under the About Us/Policies tab.